Investing in times of crisis

 What can I do?

-Even if it’s not easy, it’s best to hold on to your investments, no matter what the market situation is like at the moment.
-This way you will definitely not miss the next upswing and will be more successful in the long run than if you were to sell your investments now at low prices.
-This would turn the loss on paper into a realised loss.
+Successful investors always hold on to their investments, in both good and bad times.
+This way, you will certainly not miss out on the next upswing and will be more successful in the long term than if you were to sell your investments now at low prices.
+This would turn the (probably temporary) loss on paper into a (permanent) realized loss.

 • Don’t waste your time and energy reading financial news.